Murayghat

 Murayghat is a prehistoric archaeological site in the Madaba region of Jordan primarily dating to the Late Chalcolithic and Early and Middle Bronze Age, with archaeological finds dating between the Neolithic (8000 BCE) and the Islamic Period (1500 CE).
-The site consists of a number hills with various archaeological features including dolmens, caves, standing stones, and stone circles.
+The site consists of a number of hills with various archaeological features including dolmens, caves, standing stones, and stone circles.
 The site has been under investigation as part of the Ritual Landscape of Murayghat Project run by Dr. Susanne Kerner of the University of Copenhagen.
 The project aims to investigate how ritual practices affect landscapes and the built environment.
 The project has an accompanying field school for archaeology students and any individuals interested in learning archaeological field research methods.

+Name

+The site of Al-Murayghât is also known as el-Megheirat, el-Mareighât, and Mugheirat.
+Its dolmen field, menhirs and megalithic structures have earned it the nickname of "Jordan's Stonehenge".

 Location

-Murayghat is located in the governorate of Madaba, 3km south-west of the town of Madaba, tucked into the limestone hills of the Wadi Murayghat near the Ma'in and Wadi Zarqa-Ma'in.
+Murayghat is located in the governorate of Madaba, 3 km south-west of the town of Madaba, tucked into the limestone hills of the Wadi Murayghat near the Ma'in and Wadi Zarqa-Ma'in.
 The Murayghat landscape is a complex of features stretching over a central knoll.
 To the north and south are active limestone quarries.

-Research History
+Research history

 The first documentary evidence of Murayghat comes from the reports of travelers to the region in the nineteenth century including the "sepulchral monuments" described by Irby and Mangles (1817-1818) and Claude Reignier Conder (1881), the latter describing the site as "El Mareighat ... 'the things smeared,' with oil, or blood or other thick liquid."
 Other translations of the name refer to a "site to picnic" or a "site to enjoy the view."

 In the 1930s a research team from the Pontifical Institute visited the site.
 The site was later visited by Timothy P. Harrison in the 1990s and Stephen Savage in 1999-2001.
 The Ritual Landscape of Murayghat Project has been on site since 2014.

 Archaeology

 The central knoll of that archaeological landscape contains the remnants of stone structures consisting of walls largely composed of orthostats, or upright stones, with accompanying pebble stone surfaces, possibly indicative of building foundation material.
 These stones are aligned in a horse-shoe shape along with other rectangular features.
 These were likely used for ritual purposes.
-The site also contains a number of dolmens, standing stones, stone circles and caves with possible domestic structures.
+The site also contains several dolmens, standing stones, stone circles and caves with possible domestic structures.